-- 1. Cheating: Cheating is an academic deception where a student intends in some way to receive or attempt to receive credit for work not originated by the student, to give or receive unauthorized assistance, or to give or receive an unfair advantage on any form of academic work. - a. copying from another student's examination, assignment, or other coursework with or without permission; - b. allowing another student to copy work without authorization from a teacher or administrator; - c. taking an examination, writing a paper, or completing any other assigned academic task on another student's behalf; - d. using notes or resources in any form, including written or online, without authorization; - e. sharing or accepting from another, without authorization, any examination content, questions, answers, or tips on an assessment or assignment through the use of notes, scratch paper, social media, or any type of written, oral, or electronic communication. - 2.
+- a. copying from another student's examination, assignment, or other coursework with or without permission; - b. allowing another student to copy work without authorization from a teacher or administrator; - c. taking an examination, writing a paper, or completing any other assigned academic task on another student's behalf; - d. using notes or resources in any form, including written or online, without authorization; - e. sharing or accepting from another, without authorization, any examination content, questions, answers, or tips on an assessment or assignment through the use of notes, scratch paper, social media, or any type of written, oral, or electronic communication. - 2.
 Plagiarism: Plagiarism is using passages, materials, words, ideas, and/or thoughts of someone or something else and representing them as one's own original work without properly crediting the source.
-Plagiarism includes, but is not limited to: - a. copying text, images, charts, or other materials from digital or print sources without proper citation; - b. intentional misrepresentation of work as your own by paraphrasing of items from digital or print sources without proper citation; - c. using translation tools or resources to translate sentences or passages without permission; - d. using a thesis, hypothesis, or idea obtained from another source without proper citation. - 3.
-Falsification or Deceit: Intentional acts of falsification or serious deceitful misconduct that threaten the health, safety, or welfare of others, or that cause a substantial detrimental impact on school operations or other individuals are prohibited.
+Plagiarism includes, but is not limited to: - a. copying text, images, charts, or other materials from digital or print sources without proper citation; - b. intentional misrepresentation of work as your own by paraphrasing of items from digital or print sources without proper citation; - c. using translation tools or resources to translate sentences or passages without permission; - d. using a thesis, hypothesis, or idea obtained from another source without proper citation.

+3. Falsification or Deceit: Intentional acts of falsification or serious deceitful misconduct that threaten the health, safety, or welfare of others, or that cause a substantial detrimental impact on school operations or other individuals are prohibited.